 Forget most of what you have been told.
 We have been poorly informed by the disease model of mental healthcare and influenced by mental health stigma.
-Mental illness is not abnormal nor the consequence of the subject’s behavior, and there’s a clear demarcation between neurotic and psychotic.
-Even the term mental illness is problematic.
+The utilization of the term mental illness is problematic.
 Its negative perspectives and implications promulgate perceptions of incompetence, unworthiness, and undesirability.
 It is the dominant source of stigma, shame, and self-denigration.
-Realistically, we cannot eliminate the term from current models of healthcare; efforts to amend the language are promising but inadequate.

 The word mental defines a person or their behavior as extreme or illogical.
 In adolescence, anyone unpopular or different was a mental case or a retard.
 The urban dictionary defines mental as someone silly or stupid.
 It is often associated with violent or divisive behavior.
 Add the word illness or disorder and we have the public stereotype of someone dangerous and unpredictable who cannot fend for themselves and should be isolated.